British Dental Association: History

 In 1856 two dental societies were founded in Britain: the Odontological Society of London and the College of Dentists of England.
 The two societies merged in 1863 to form the Odontological Society of Great Britain and joined the Royal Society of Medicine as its Odontological Section in 1907.

 By the 1870s leading dentists including Sir John Tomes and Sir Edwin Saunders (one of Queen Victoria's dentists) formed the Dental Reform Committee, to help bring unity, organisation and code of ethics to the dental profession.
-This Committee campaigned successfully for the first legislation to regulate dentistry, the Dentists Act, 1878 which limited the title of "dentist" and "dental surgeon" to registered practitioners.
+This committee campaigned successfully for the first legislation to regulate dentistry, the Dentists Act 1878 (41 & 42 Vict. c.
+33), which limited the title of "dentist" and "dental surgeon" to registered practitioners.
 Qualified practitioners and those who could show they had practised dentistry for five years prior to 1878 were the only ones eligible to register.

 The Dental Reform Committee called for a nationwide meeting to establish the BDA in 1879 and established it in 1880.
 The BDA elected Sir John Tomes as its first President.
-Much of the BDA's early work involved prosecuting dentists in breach of the Dentists Act.
+Much of the BDA's early work involved prosecuting dentists in breach of the Dentists Act 1878.

 One active member of the BDA was Charles Edward Wallis, being on the association's representative board for six years.
 He also wrote extensively for the BDJ.

-The Dentists Act of 1921 created the Dental Board of the UK to administer the Dentists Register.
+The Dentists Act 1921 (11 & 12 Geo.
+5. c.
+21) created the Dental Board of the UK to administer the Dentists Register.
 Thus the BDA was freed from legislation, and rapidly emerged as the leading consultative body and voice for the dental profession.

-The 1921 Act introduced a provision that only registered individuals could practise dentistry.
+The 1921 act introduced a provision that only registered individuals could practise dentistry.
 However, unqualified practitioners were given opportunity to register if they could show they had been practising dentistry for five years prior to 1921.
 The last unqualified dentist ceased practise during the 1970s.

 In 1946 Lilian Lindsay became the first female president of the BDA.

-Function

-The organisation represents dentists at national and local level, ensuring that the views and concerns of the profession are high on the political and public agenda.

-The BDA promotes good practice and patient care, and provides members with expert advice in all aspects of practice, management and opportunities for continuing professional development.

-The organisation is also a scientific society promoting higher standards (often in co-operation with other organisations) and improvements in the oral health of the nation.